LowellObservatory/Camelot/README.md

 # Camelot
 'Tis a silly place.
-Repository for one offs and toy models initially exploring random topics.
+Repository for one offs and toy models to explore random topics.

 ## CentroidMcCentroidface